What To Do When Your Dog Has A Tick

 When to take dog to vet for tick bite?

 If your dog is severely infested with ticks, you should go to your veterinarian for tick removal.
-Heavy tick infestations will eventually damage the skin and also increase the chances of further complications.
+Heavy tick infestations will eventually damage the skin and also increases the chances of anemia, paralysis, and other complications are high.
 Your veterinarian is the best choice to provide a heavily infested pet with the care it needs.

 Severe infestations with dozen or hundreds of ticks must be treated with an insecticide dip and may require multiple treatments to completely eradicate the ticks.
 Fortunately, this doesn’t happen that often with dogs that are given proper care.
 Massive infestations can happen with homeless dogs who live on the street or dogs who have not been looked after.
 Severe conditions should be presented to your vet for proper care and treatment.